moslisnas/Angular-LTS-CI-CD/README.md

 ## Additional services or features

-### Nexus repository

-To start a local nexus repository server, run:
+To start the additional services or features, run:

 ```bash
 docker-compose up -d
 ```

+This command run the following services:

+### Nexus repository

+Local nexus repository server.

 Once the server is running, open your browser and navigate to `http://localhost:8081/`.
-Default password is located inside the container at "/nexus-data/admin.password", we can acces the container and read the default value, then we can set the password:
+Default password is located inside the container at "/nexus-data/admin.password", we can acces the container and read the default value, then we can set the password.

+### Jenkins service

+Local Jenkins service server.

+Once the server is running, open your browser and navigate to `http://localhost:8080/`.

 ## Code scaffolding